d-ries/linux-essentials/06_software/01_course.md

 student@linux-ess:~/tarexample$ ls
 app  app.tar.gz  docs  docs.tar
 ```
-The options we use can be found in the manpage, but we'll give a slight overview here aswell
+The options we use can be found in the manpage, but we'll give a slight overview here as well
 * `-x`: Stands for extract, this will unpack all the contents of the file.
 * `-f`: Stands for file.
 This uses the argument after the options as the path of the archive we want to extract.
 * `-z`: This makes sure we run the file through `gzip`, another archive tool.
 The extention `tar.gz` hints that it is processed through `gzip`.